andrewssobral/bgslibrary/README.md

 ***¹ The [PBAS](https://sites.google.com/site/pbassegmenter/home) algorithm was removed from BGSLibrary because it is based on patented algorithm [ViBE](http://www2.ulg.ac.be/telecom/research/vibe/).***

-***² If you want to use bgslibrary for commercial purposes, you needs to contact the authors of your desired background subtraction method to check if they are agree with you.
-Please, read this for more info: [Can I use a GPLv3 software as a part of my commercial application?](http://stackoverflow.com/questions/2280742/gplv3-can-i-use-these-programs-in-commercial).***
+***² Some algorithms of the bgslibrary are free for commercial purposes and others not.
+First you need to contact the authors of your desired background subtraction method and check with them the appropriate license.
+For more additional information, please see: [Can I use a GPLv3 software as a part of my commercial application?](http://stackoverflow.com/questions/2280742/gplv3-can-i-use-these-programs-in-commercial).***

 Citation
 --------